-Most cases of contact dermatitis will go away on their own and aren’t cause for concern.
+Most cases of contact dermatitis will go away on their own once the offending chemical or product is no longer in contact with the skin.
+Most aren’t cause for concern.
 However, seek medical attention if your rash is close to your eyes or mouth, covers a large area of your body, or doesn’t improve with at-home treatment.

 Avoiding initial exposure to irritants can help prevent contact dermatitis symptoms.
 Try these tips: